cheapsk9/DemonicHubUI/README.md

 By default, the key UI is not visible.
 When set, it will determine if the key UI is visible within the window.

 **DestroyKeyUI** () : __void__
-Removes (calls :Destroy() on) the key UI.
+Removes (calls :Destroy() on) the key UI, freeing it from memory.
 Use when the key UI is no longer needed.

 **ShowMessage** (title: __string__, text: __string__) : __void__
 Displays a message within the window.